DE-RSE/chapter/_pages/muc/index.md

 Agenda:

-- Talk by Nafiseh Moti (LRZ): tbc
+- Talk by Nafiseh Moti (LRZ): HPC I/O tracing, new patterns and challenges
-- Talk by Raphael Ritz (MPCDF): tbc
+- Talk by Michele Martone (LRZ): Lessons learned from organizing a Free Software Appreciation Day or Afternoon

 Afterwards: Dinner together at [Atzinger](https://atzinger-restaurant.de/).